geshan/geshan.github.com/posts/2022-08-30-what-do-tech-recruiters-look-for-part-03.md

 Eli has helped over 400 people find tech jobs that are not better paying but also well-balanced and fulfilling as per his [LinkedIn](https://au.linkedin.com/in/eligunduz) profile.
 Fun fact from his Linkedin page, he did kickboxing for 9 years.

-> At the time of writing Atlassian has more than 90 openings in Sydney/Australia and 20+ of them are Engineering roles.
+> At the time of writing Atlassian has more than 90 [openings](https://www.atlassian.com/company/careers/all-jobs?team=&location=Australia&search=) in Sydney/Australia and 40+ of them are Engineering, IT, PM and SRE roles.

 Eli voiced his opinions about the above question in the following way: